Assistant Professor, School of Theatre, Film and Television

 BA Philosophy, Columbia University

-Anna Cooper’s research interests include classical and contemporary Hollywood, transnational and postcolonial cinemas, representations of gender, space/place/mobilities in film, and feminist film and media studies.
+Dr. Anna Cooper’s research interests include classical and contemporary Hollywood, transnational/postcolonial/neocolonial cinemas, representations of gender, space/place/mobilities in film, and feminist film and media studies.

 - Women Directors in Global Cinema